Caleb1991/bertram_beans/README.md

 - coworkers would only be associated with one drink
 - coworkers would not have food items with their drink
 - the currency was in USD
+- coworkers would not be taking days off from the program
+- coworkers would order the same drink every single time